mpdelp/Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 6) A new dataset with all the average measurements is created for each of the 30 subjects and 6 activity types and stored in a file called averages_data.txt, as per the project requirements.

+## Additional Notes:
+The rest of the columns in the dataset contain values of averages of mean and averages of standard deviation of individual features contained in original dataset for each "Subject" and "Activity".

 ## Variables

 1) x_train, y_train, x_test, y_test, subject_train and subject_test contain the data from the downloaded files.